yugp2005/signalbroker-server/examples/grpc/go/README.md

 protoc -I proto_files proto_files/*.proto  --go_out=plugins=grpc:. proto_files/*.proto
 ```
 So, the go hook files (*.pb.go) is also generated in the folder proto_files.

+<TODO> dbc and can log ??  file together with a can log.
+Add how to setup the interfaces.json and the virtual can interface...run canplayer.

+## Go and the signal broker

+## Cross-compile